ACAD-UofA/Guide-to-manipulating-PLINK-EIG-and-VCF-files/README.md

 * SNP name (rsID or "CHR"_"POS")
 * Chromosome (X is encoded as 23, Y as 24, mtDNA as 90, and XY as 91)
 * Genetic position (in Morgans).
 0 if unknown
-* Physical position (in bases)
+* Physical position (in basepairs)
-* Optional 5th and 6th columns are reference and variant alleles.
+* 5th and 6th columns are reference and variant alleles.
 For monomorphic SNPs, the variant allele can be encoded as X (unknown) \
 Typically look like this:
 ```
            rs3094315     1        0.020130          752566 G A